-A Californian artist calls for artists to leverage 21st century advancements in technology – as well as the newly created FARE contract – to achieve certain rights following the resale of their works.
+Art & Counsel spoke with Californian artist Virginia Broersma on how artists can leverage 21st century advancements in technology – as well as the newly created FARE contract – to achieve certain rights following the resale of their works.

 The romantic notion of the starving artist who only is concerned with making their work, and doesn’t worry about contracts or invoices, has placed artists in an unfortunate position that perseveres even now into 2021.

-I completed art school with a vague notion that if my work was good enough, the rest would fall into place.
-Fifteen years into my professional career, I would come to realize that I also left without knowledge of how to run a business, sell my work, write a budget, market my work or recognize the legal and ethical implications of a contract, much less draft one.
+Virginia recounts completing art school with a vague notion that if her work was good enough, the rest would fall into place.
+Fifteen years into her professional career however, she came realize that she also left without knowledge of how to run a business, sell her work, write a budget, market her work or recognize the legal and ethical implications of a contract, much less draft one.

 This reality has seen a surge in artists pursuing a professional career over the last decade, while the government fails to match this growth in terms of financing, patrons and opportunities for sustainable livelihoods as a working artist.
 Consider the inadequacy of national funding : the reported annual budget for the National Endowment for the Arts this year is $167.5M, which pales in comparison to New York’s budget on cultural affairs alone, and was even threatened with elimination during the Trump Presidency, despite a global health crisis and art market in financial turmoil.

 Artists are left to rely on the protective wing of the gallery model for their best chance at income, career growth and stability.
 But at what cost?
 While the gallery acts as a support system, handling sales along with collector and institutional relationships, this is in exchange for a strict monopoly in the artist’s works and control over even simple administrative tasks on the artist’s behalf, resulting in their disempowerment.